June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 *follow us on Facebook and Instagram

-*buy a plant, cuttings, seeds, or Ewa’s Food Forest Guide at https://www.foodforestseeds.au
+*buy a plant, cuttings, or seeds at https://www.foodforestseeds.au

 Enjoy your garden!